How to Ask Family and Friends for Cash for Your Small Business

 Rule #1: Family and Friends Are Not Banks So Don't Treat Them Like One

-It's always a bad idea to catch someone off guard when you're asking him for something, especially money.
+It's never a good idea to catch someone off guard when you're asking him for something, especially money.
 Bankers and investors expect people to request money from them, but family and friends do not.
-You should still show them the same courtesies and exhibit the same forethought as you would with a loan officer.
+Show your family and friends the same courtesies and exhibit the same forethought as you would with a loan officer.

 Put the shoe on the other foot.
-If you were asked to invest in something, wouldn't you want detailed information and time to think it over?
+If you were asked to invest in something, would you want detailed information and some time to think it over?
 Your family and friends deserve the same.

 Rule #2: Think About What You Need Before You Bring Up Money

 Be sure you've thoroughly thought out and identified what you want to ask for before you approach someone.
 Have an amount in mind and be ready to propose repayment terms and any other conditions you feel are necessary.

 You should also think about what's not acceptable and be prepared to negotiate or politely decline an offer that doesn't meet your business goals.
 Steer clear of any terms that might sour a personal relationship.